infobloxopen/atlas-app-toolkit/gateway/README.md

 The idiomatic way to send an error from you gRPC service is to simple return it from you gRPC handler either as `status.Errorf()` or `errors.New()`.
+If additional fields are required, then use the `NewResponseError(ctx context.Context, msg string, kvpairs ...interface{})` or `NewResponseErrorWithCode(ctx context.Context, c codes.Code, msg string, kvpairs ...interface{})` functions instead.

 ```go
 import (